djptek/eCalculator/README.md

 # eCalculator

-Recursive calculation of e using a formula proposed by the Ramanujan Machine see https://arxiv.org/abs/1907.00205
+Recursive calculation of an approximation to e using a formula proposed by the Ramanujan Machine see https://arxiv.org/abs/1907.00205

 Expected output